hkkitlee/P2P-Boot-Linux/README.md

 initrd initrd.img-4.19.0-6-amd64
 boot || goto failed

+Or make a mini cd/usb just include kernel and initrd for boot Live.

 Restriction Note, since use the official mount iso function:
 1.The iso name seed as XXX.iso, so the torrent must be XXX.iso.torrent